Do you know what this is?

-Then, and only then, will your content do a far better job of talking to the people who matter.
+Then, and only then, can your content do a far better job of talking to the people who matter.

 You can’t do that if you don’t start by understanding who your ideal customer is.

 The point is that your customers want a remarkable experience, and your content marketing efforts can give that to them.
-But you have to understand the way that people buy and then create content for each stage.
+However, you must know the way that people buy and then create content for each stage.